-Drawing specific narrative from The Hard, Eve explains her photographs this way;
+Drawing a specific narrative from The Hard, Eve explains her photograph this way:

 All profits from the sale of these images & any prints will be donated, with Mikalie’s permission, to The Robes Project.